drts01/notes/stackedit/Mentor/Overview.md

 ## Conflict Resolution
 Misunderstandings, culture clashes, etc happen.

- 1. We start from the premism that harm was not intended.
+ 1. We start from the premise that harm was not intended.
  2. We provide an opperunity for individuals to redeam themselves.
  3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDYwMzU1NTA3LDQ5OTE5OTg2XX0=
+eyJoaXN0b3J5IjpbMTYyOTYzNTE3LDQ5OTE5OTg2XX0=
 -->